scilab/scilab/scilab/README_Windows.txt

     1 - To compile with Visual C++.NET 2003 & Intel Fortran 8.0,
         see Readme_visual.txt

-    2 - To compile with Visual C++ 4.0,  5.0 or 6.0, edit the beginning of the
+    2 - To compile with Visual C++ 4.0,  5.0 or 6.0
-        file "Makefile.incl.mak".
-Then type "nmake /f Makefile.mak".

-        If you want to compile with TCL/TK interface, you need to uncomment the corresponding lines in "Makefile.incl.mak".

-        If you want to compile with PVM interface, you need to uncomment the corresponding lines in "Makefile.incl.mak".
-You also need to modify the pathnames of the compiler in the file "conf/WIN32.def" of PVM.
+        type "make all". (use f2c to translate fortran to c.)

 ******************************************************************************
 V - DOCUMENTATION